lmcewen/Reproducibility/README.md

 bash code for initiating git commands:

-- navigate to folder that hosts repository
+- navigate to folder that hosts repository using cd or cd.. and pwd to print your working directory
 - git config --global user.name 'yourusername'
 - git config --global user.email 'youremail'
 - git config --global --list